2nd Missouri Infantry Regiment (Confederate)

 The 2nd Missouri Infantry Regiment was an infantry regiment that served in the Confederate States Army during the American Civil War.
 Organized on January 16, 1862, the regiment first saw major action at the Battle of Pea Ridge on March 7 and 8, 1862.
 After Pea Ridge, the regiment was transferred across the Mississippi River, fighting in the Battle of Farmington, Mississippi on May 9.
 The unit missed the Battle of Iuka in September, but was heavily engaged at the Second Battle of Corinth on October 3 and 4.
 The regiment helped drive in a Union position on October 3.
 On October 4, the 2nd Missouri Infantry, along with the rest of Colonel Elijah Gates' brigade, captured a fortification known as Battery Powell, but were forced to retreat by Union reinforcements.

 On May 16, 1863, the regiment was part of a major attack at the Battle of Champion Hill.
 The attack was repulsed, and the regiment was routed at the Battle of Big Black River Bridge the next day.
 During the Siege of Vicksburg, the regiment helped repulse Union assaults on May 19 and May 22.
 On July 1, a mine was detonated under the regiment's position; the regiment's commander was killed during the ensuing fighting.
 After the Confederate garrison of Vicksburg surrendered on July 4, the men of the 2nd Missouri Infantry were paroled and exchanged.
 On October 1, 1863, the regiment was combined with the 6th Missouri Infantry Regiment to form the 2nd and 6th Missouri Infantry Regiment (Consolidated).
 The new regiment saw action during the Atlanta campaign and the Battle of Allatoona in 1864.
 On November 30, 1864, the combined regiment suffered devastating losses at the Battle of Franklin.
-The 2nd and 6th Missouri Infantry (Consolidated) surrendered at the Battle of Fort Blakely on April 9, 1865.
+The 2nd and 6th Missouri Infantry (Consolidated) surrendered at the Battle of Fort Blakeley on April 9, 1865.

 Organization

 The 2nd Missouri Infantry Regiment was organized and joined the Confederate States Army on January 16, 1862, while stationed at Springfield, Missouri.
 Many of the men in the regiment had seen prior service in the secessionist Missouri State Guard.
-When the regiment was first organized, it was given the designation of 1st Missouri Infantry Regiment, but this was changed to 2nd Missouri Infantry Regiment, as the another regiment had precedence to the former name.
+When the regiment was first organized, it was given the designation of 1st Missouri Infantry Regiment, but this was changed to 2nd Missouri Infantry Regiment, as another regiment had precedence to the former name.
 At the time of organization, the regiment was commanded by Colonel John Quincy Burbridge.
 Edward B. Hull was the regiment's first lieutenant colonel, and Robert D. A. Dwyer was the regiment's first major.
 At the time of organization, the regiment contained ten companies, designated with the letters A–I and K, all of which contained men from Missouri.